Todmount/pronunciation-fetcher/README.md

 ### Usage

 > #### API key requirements
-> If you want to use the [Merriam-Webster Dictionary API](https://dictionaryapi.com/), you must get your own API key from their developer portal.
+> If you want to use the [Merriam-Webster Dictionary API](https://dictionaryapi.com/), you must get your own API key from their developer portal
+> - You will be prompted to enter your key
-> - Store the key in a .env file at the project root.
+> - You can redact the key in a .env file at the project root
-> - A .env.example file is provided to show the required format.
+> - A .env.example file is provided to show the required format
 > ```text
 > # .env
 > MW_API_KEY=your_api_key_here